Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Cincinnati's games this year have gone over the total in six out of 14 opportunities (42.9%).

-- Cincinnati is 4-4 against the spread and 5-3 overall when the team churns out over 351.1 yards.
+- When Cincinnati amasses over 351.1 yards, the team is 4-4 against the spread and 5-3 overall.

-- This year, the Bengals have turned the ball over 21 times, 10 more than the Ravens' takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Ravens.